hanrichard/Notebook/interview_question_javascript.md

 The scope chain in JavaScript is basically used to resolve the values of the variable.
 Without this, it is difficult for a JavaScript to choose a certain value for a variable if there are many variables defined at different scopes.

 ## The Key Contrast Between Lexical and Dynamic Scoping:
-Lexical scope is write-time, whereas dynamic scope is run-time.
+Lexical scope is write-time (compile), whereas dynamic scope is run-time.
 Lexical scope care where a function was declared, but dynamic scope cares where a function was called from.

+Lexical scoping: Variables declared outside of a function are global variables and are visible everywhere in a JavaScript program.
+Variables declared inside a function have function scope and are visible only to code that appears inside that function.